pravega/presto-connector/README.md

 * Use classpath of module: 'pravega.main'
 * Add a 'Before Launch' task - Add a gradle task to run the 'jar' task for the 'presto-connector' Gradle project.

+Please note that some versions of Intellij do not display VM Options by default.
+For this, enable them with 'Modify options'

 Modify the pravega.properties file in etc/catalog as previously described to point to a running Pravega controller, and a running Schema Registry.

 ## Schema Definitions